All categories

 Investigate if this tree is regarded as an invasive that is not to be planted in your region.
 In many temperate areas outside its native China it has escaped cultivation and can be seen in waste areas, abandoned building sites and common roadside verges. (info source: Learn2Grow.com)

-Not available for sale in Wisconsin.
+Not available for sale in the State of Wisconsin, Maine

 Genus - Paulownia